santiment/academy/src/docs/san-token/buy-san-token-using-bancor/index.md

 ---
-title: How to buy SAN tokens using our Bancor integration
+title: How to buy SAN token using our Bancor integration
 author: Santiment Team
 ---